junsooshin/2016ppp/final project/Readme.md

 		  	now.
 I also added "TW" columns for "total walks," which sum up BB, IBB, and HBP.

-		  	- Enrique Hernandez was spelled Kike Hernandez without the accent mark
+		  	- "Enrique Hernandez" was spelled "Kike Hernandez" without the accent mark